ehrtools/codelist-tools/bindings/r/README.md

 # R Bindings

 This package demonstrates how to call Rust functions from R using extendr.
-I (@CarolineMorton) have not yet implemented this with our Codelist library but rather with a simple "hello world" function.

 ## Prerequisites